Alloy: verb, past tense: alloyed; past participle: alloyed

 Alloys vs Pure Metal

 There are many advantages to using alloys vs. pure metals.
 Pure metal elements are metals that have not been alloyed with other metallic elements.
 Many pure metals are soft.
 An alloy tends to be harder/stronger and more durable than pure metal because the mixture has atoms of different sizes.
-Alloys also provide resistance to corrosive environments and can improve appearance, as they are lustrous and contain a better finish.
+Alloys also provide high strength, resist corrosive environments, and improve appearance, as they are lustrous and contain a better finish.

 Common Alloys and their Applications